 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-If you have your masters, you will need to complete 2 years of supervised experience after you have received your degree.
-If you earned your doctoral degree, you will also need to complete 2 years of supervised experience; however, one year can be done during the doctoral program and can be an internship.
-The second year must of supervised experience must be completed after earning your degree.
+If you have your master's, complete 2 years of supervised experience after you have received your degree.
+If you earned your doctoral degree, you still need to complete 2 years of supervised experience; however, one year can be done during the doctoral program and can be an internship.
+The second year of supervised experience must be completed after earning your degree.

 Both degrees require a qualified supervisor and each year of experience should be no more than 1680 hours.
 For more information regarding supervised experience requirements for Illinois counseling licensure you can visit the following Illinois General Assembly webpage.